nodeGame/nodegame/doc/README.md

 ## Introduction

-nodeGame is a free, open source, event-driven javascript framework for multiplayer online games in a browser environment.
+nodeGame is a free, open source, event-driven javascript framework for on line, multiplayer games in the browser.

 ### Features